 The elements are harsh on outdoor metal screens, but there’s a solution:

-Allow the rusted areas to soak in household vinegar for a couple of hours.
-It is easier if you can remove the screen, but if you can’t, rub vinegar over the area with a cloth every couple of hours.
+Allow the rusted areas to soak in household vinegar for several hours.
+It is easier to remove the screen, but if you can’t, rub vinegar over the area with a cloth every couple of hours.

 Scrub the rusted areas gently with clean water and a bristle brush.
 It will take time, but it should remove most of the rust.